bcugurlu/cmpe150-ps/PS3/PS3_Questions.md

 **Q2) Largest number**

-Write a program that takes five integers and decides which is the largest number.
+Write a program that takes five positive integers and decides which is the largest number.

 **Q3) Hooping numbers**